harrypunia/DCss/README.md

 ```html
 <script src="js/dcss.min.js"></script>
 ```
-Now to initiate dcss, create an instance of the class dcss as follows
+Now create an instance of the class DCSS as follows

 ```javascript
 var dcss = new DCSS();